-i) accommodation for older people orii) 100% affordable housing

-13.47 Standish's close proximity to the M6 and M61 means that a high proportion of residents commute to work by car.
-Other vehicles pass through Standish centre crossroads to and from Junction 27 of the M6 and also go through the crossroads on journeys to Wigan, Chorley and Bolton.

-13.48 The crossroads has been designated as an Air Quality Management Area where air pollution, primarily from vehicles, is monitored by Wigan Council.

-13.49 The increase in air pollution from vehicles, especially from diesel engines, and the health problems this is increasingly shown to pose, is of particular concern nationally and locally.

-13.50 Major Housing Developments (made up of more than 10 homes) are likely to increase the amount of vehicles using Standish's roads, including the crossroads.
+- i) accommodation for older people orii) 100% affordable housing - 13.48 Standish's close proximity to the M6 and M61 means that a high proportion of residents commute to work by car.
+Other vehicles pass through Standish centre crossroads to and from Junction 27 of the M6 and also go through the crossroads on journeys to Wigan, Chorley and Bolton. - 13.49 The crossroads has been designated as an Air Quality Management Area where air pollution, primarily from vehicles, is monitored by Wigan Council. - 13.50 The increase in air pollution from vehicles, especially from diesel engines, and the health problems this is increasingly shown to pose, is of particular concern nationally and locally. - 13.51 Major Housing Developments (made up of more than 10 homes) are likely to increase the number of vehicles using Standish's roads, including the crossroads.
 Developers should, therefore, provide information on how their developments will impact the air quality in Standish and especially the crossroads AQMA at the centre of the village.

-13.51 Development should be refused if it is considered that air pollution resulting from it will have unacceptable effects on the health, amenity or natural environment of the surrounding area, taking into account the cumulative effects of other proposed or existing sources of air pollution in Standish.

-13.52 Wigan Council's Supplementary Planning Document 'Development And Air Quality' (2007), which is due to be refreshed, provides guidance on suitable mitigation measures for an increase in air pollution from development.
+- 13.52 Development should be refused if it is considered that air pollution resulting from it will have unacceptable effects on the health, amenity or natural environment of the surrounding area, taking into account the cumulative effects of other proposed or existing sources of air pollution in Standish. - 13.53 Wigan Council's Supplementary Planning Document 'Development and Air Quality' (2007), which is due to be refreshed, provides guidance on suitable mitigation measures for an increase in air pollution from development.

-POLICY H7: Major Housing Developments To Provide Air Quality Assessment And Mitigation Measures
+POLICY H6: Major Housing Developments to Provide Air Quality Assessment and Mitigation Measures

-H7.1: Any Major Housing Development should provide a full and detailed assessment of the likely impact of airborne emissions resulting from it as part of a planning application and any proposed measures to mitigate it
+H6.1: Any Major Housing Development should provide a full and detailed assessment of the likely impact of airborne emissions resulting from it as part of a planning application and any proposed measures to mitigate it

-H7.2: Planning permission will not be permitted for a major housing development that would result in unacceptable levels of exposure to air pollution, taking into account the cumulative effects of other proposed or existing sources of air pollution in the vicinity, unless suitable mitigation measures are provided for by the developer, in line with Wigan Council's Supplementary Planning Document 'Development And Air Quality' (2007) or subsequent document
+H6.2: Housing development will not be supported that would result in unacceptable levels of exposure to air pollution, taking into account the cumulative effects of other proposed or existing sources of air pollution in the vicinity, unless suitable mitigation measures are provided for by the developer, in line with Wigan Council's Supplementary Planning Document 'Development and Air Quality' (2007) or subsequent document

-13.53 Wigan Local Plan Core Strategy states that 'approximately 1,000' new homes can be constructed on 'Safeguarded Land' in Standish to assist with the overall housing requirement in the borough and to provide a choice in housing delivery in Wigan.

-13.54 Since the Local Plan Core Strategy was adopted, there have been 1,821 dwellings approved on Safeguarded Land within Standish, between January 2014 and October 2018.
-This equates to around 10% of the total housing required across the borough of Wigan to 2026.

-13.55 This figure increases when the permissions for the 165 dwellings on Brownfield sites in the Neighbourhood Area are taken into account.

-13.56 Policy H1 supports the National Planning Policy Framework chapter 5 and Wigan Local Plan Core Strategy CP6 (2) which states that 80% of the housing development in the borough should be within the East-West Core.
-Standish does not fall into this area.

-13.57 The policy will also contribute to the housing supply in Standish and the wider borough.
+- 13.54 Wigan Local Plan Core Strategy states that 'approximately 1,000' new homes can be constructed on 'Safeguarded Land' in Standish to assist with the overall housing requirement in the borough and to provide a choice in housing delivery in Wigan. - 13.55 Since the Local Plan Core Strategy was adopted, there have been 1,821 dwellings approved on Safeguarded Land within Standish, between January 2014 and October 2018.
+This equates to around 10% of the total housing required across the borough of Wigan to 2026. - 13.56 This figure increases when the permissions for the 165 dwellings on Brownfield sites in the Neighbourhood Area are taken into account. - 13.57 Policy H1 supports the National Planning Policy Framework chapter5 and Wigan Local Plan Core Strategy CP6 (2) which states that 80% of the housing development in the borough should be within the East-West Core.
+Standish does not fall into this area. - 13.58 The policy will also contribute to the housing supply in Standish and the wider borough.
 It will encourage developers to build out their existing permissions, rather than land banking sites and seeking more permissions, as has been the case in instances nationally and locally.